 Note

-This page was generated from tut//3-Renderers//3.2-Export-your-design-to-GDS.ipynb.
+This page was generated from tut/3-Renderers/3.2-Export-your-design-to-GDS.ipynb.

-Export your design to GDS
+3.2 Export your design to GDS

 For convenience, let’s begin by enabling automatic reloading of modules when they change.

-Will export_to_gds() add to my GDS file?
+What does export_to_gds() put in my GDS file?

 [2]: